eipiequals-1/handmaids-tale/README.md

-Go to [eipiequals-1.github.io/handmaids-tale](eipiequals-1.github.io/handmaids-tale) to visit the site!
+Go to [this link](https://eipiequals-1.github.io/handmaids-tale) to visit the site!